 - If the pace is too fast, adjust the pace to the slowest rider in the group.
 The faster riders will still get a good workout after waiting for the group to move through the intersections then catching up to the leader again (intervals!).

-- Splitting the group: If the slowest rider(s) are not suited to the group for fitness or skill reasons, the leader may wish to split the group.
-To do this the sweep should take the outmatched riders, plus one strong rider if possible, and work their way back to the trailhead.
-A new sweep is then chosen and the process starts again.
+Splitting the group is not prefered, but if the slowest rider(s) are not suited to the group for fitness or skill reasons, the Lead may wish to split the group.
+To do this the Sweep, in communication with the Lead, should take the outmatched riders, plus one strong rider if possible, and work their way back to the trailhead.
+A new Sweep is then chosen and the process starts again.